mono/website/docs/web/wcf.md

 We continue to fill missing functionality if they are for essential stack such as HTTP channels.
 There are tons of cosmetic features that were left not-implemented.
 For other stack such as P2P bindings, we may work on them from time to time, but they are not priority.

-For the status details, check out our [class staus pages](http://go-mono.com/status/).
-System.Runtime.Serialization.dll, System.IdentityModel.dll, System.IdentityModel.Selectors.dll, System.ServiceModel.dll, System.ServiceModel.Web.dll, System.ServiceModel.Routing.dll and System.ServiceModel.Discovery.dll are there.
-(Other WCF assemblies are not there, mostly because the assemblies are not in our source repository or not supported in any sense.)

 Tasks remaining
 ---------------